X

 One often overlooked difference between brokers and lenders is what happens to the loan after closing.

-Brokers sell their loans off to investor after the loan closes, says Johansson.
+Brokers sell their loans off to investor after the loan closes, says Johansson, or close loans in the name of other institutions.
 And those loans may get sold again.

 Mortgage fees